 Most people with high blood pressure will need two or more medications, together with lifestyle changes, to lower their blood pressure.
 In many cases, two medications can be taken as a single tablet with both medications in it.
 It is usually best to start treatment with a single medication.
 There are many drugs that last over a full day and need to be taken only once a day.
 Keep in mind that many of these drugs need up to six weeks before they take full effect.
 In general, these drugs will not make you feel worse or better, but will simply lower your blood pressure.
 Every drug can have side effects, and you need to keep an eye on these and report them to your doctor.
 The pamphlets on side effects provided by many pharmacies are often overstated.

 It is very important that you take your prescribed drugs regularly and as instructed on the pill bottle.
 Keep in mind that medications will not work if you do not take them!
 Place your medication next to something you use regularly and at the same time that you are supposed to take your medication – that way, you are more likely to remember to take it.
 For medications taken in the morning with food, for example, you could store the pill in the cup or bowl you plan to use for breakfast.
 If you occasionally forget to take your medication, it may help to keep a second bottle in your car or at work.
 For those who are already taking many drugs, a plastic medication dosette is inexpensive and can be found at your local pharmacy.
 Measuring your own blood pressure can also help you remember to take your medication.
-A lower blood pressure when you are taking your medication is a good reminder, as is a high blood pressure when you forget.
 Mark on your calendar when your prescription is due to be refilled; if you have pills left on that date, you will know you are having problems remembering to take your medication.

 If you are having trouble taking your medication, or if you are forgetting to take your medication altogether, tell your doctor or pharmacist about it.
 If you do not inform your doctor, he or she will think the drug is not working and may increase the dose of medication or add more medications.